nuejs/nue/packages/templates/nuejs.docs/docs/faq.md

 - Smaller output (no runtime, less abstraction overhead)
 - Faster builds (sub-second per site)

 The tradeoff: React has a massive ecosystem.
-Nue requires comfort with vanilla CSS and HTML-first thinking.
+Nue requires years of expertise with CSS and HTML-first thinking.
+At least until the [templates](roadmap) arrive.